tobiasrademacher/avd-test/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 Duration:  45 minutes

-In this exercise, you will create a non-persistent host pool for publishing remote apps.
+In this exercise, you will create a host pool for the multi-session use of Windows 10.
+You will publish remote apps and a whole desktop application group.
 This enables you to assign users access to specific applications rather than an entire desktop.
-This type of application deployment serves many purposes and is not new to AVD but has existed in Windows Server Remote Desktop Services for many years.

 Before continuing this exercise, check your available regional vCPUs and increase your quota if necessary.
 You'll need a minimum of 4 vCPU cores available for this exercise.